Keyshia Cole: Career

-1999–2003: Career beginnings
+1999–2006: Career beginnings and The Way It Is

 At the age of 17, Cole departed from her foster home in Oakland to live with her then-boyfriend after her adoptive mother rejected her artistic ambitions.
 After discovering his infidelity, Cole soon moved from Oakland to Los Angeles to pursue a professional music career.
 Within weeks of arriving, she secured a day job and moved into one of three apartments owned by her uncle.
 Cole began working with Bay Area artists; appearing on the remix of Messy Marv's "Nubian Queen", featured on his third album Still Explosive (2001), and contributing backing vocals to the D'Wayne Wiggins–produced soundtrack for the independent film Me & Mrs. Jones (2002).
 Cole was initially poised to join a short-lived girl group called Grip while working with producer Damon Elliott.
 However, Elliott offered her a solo production contract instead, recognizing her talent.
 Reflecting on the opportunity, Cole stated, "I'd rather be solo because I do everything in the group anyway.
 They're just pretty.
 We were gonna get, like, a $30,000 advance and split it ten/ten/ten; but I figured, 'Why should I give them my $20,000 when I can get it myself?'".
 Cole ultimately declined the group deal and went on to record songs with Elliott.
-In 2002, Cole was introduced to A&M Records' A&R executive Ron Fair, whom signed her to the label signed her after hearing an unfinished demo, immediately mentoring her on artist development and studio production techniques.
+In 2002, Cole was introduced to A&M Records' A&R executive Ron Fair, who signed her to the label after hearing an unfinished demo, immediately mentoring her on artist development and studio production techniques.